Kalixie/Single-Cell-RNA-seq-Analysis-of-Macrophage-Responses-to-Influenza-Infection-in-Mice/README.md

 ## Discussion

-Clustering revealed well separated cell populations, suggesting that transcriptional differences between cell types were clearly distinct between cells in the data.
+Clustering revealed well-separated cell populations, suggesting that transcriptional differences between cell types were clearly distinct between cells in the data.
 Although 36 clusters were identified pre-annotation, only 12 clusters were annotated automatically by SingleR, potentially influenced by the resolution.
 Despite this, annotated clusters were well separated and closely aligned with the results reference dataset paper by Kazer et al, with distinct groupings of Macrophages, Monocytes, T cells, NK cells, B cells, Granulocytes, Neurons, Fibroblasts, Epithelial cells, and Endothelial cells with variation likely due to filtering and annotation dataset differences between pipelines (Kazer et al., 2024).
 The presence of all five timepoints across clusters in the timepoint UMAP confirmed that Harmony integration properly removed sample level variation, and that clustering reflected biological cell identities rather than batch effects.
 Batch effects can lead to improper conclusions that are not based on biological data by clustering incorrectly, therefore correctness is required for proper downstream analysis (Yu et al., 2024).

 Validation of cell type assignments using canonical marker genes further supported the accuracy of the annotation.
 The annotation of neuronal cells within the olfactory mucosa is consistent with the presence of olfactory sensory neurons, further confirmed through the feature plot of Olfactory Marker Protein (Omp) identified in the Neuron cluster, which is present in mature olfactory sensory neurons (Gong, 2012).
 The expression patterns of Cd3d, Cd19, and Adgre1 correspond to T cells, B cells, and macrophages, respectively, further supporting the results of the annotation.